 Once you’ve chosen your hosting platform, it is then time to consider what qualities you want in your customer service team.
 Then hire according to those factors.
 How big your customer service team is will depend on your business size and the overall request queue.
 You’ll need to have enough live representatives to match the amount of requests that come in on a daily basis.

 Also, keep in mind your agent's work capacity too.
 You don't want to overwhelm them with 100+ requests on a daily basis.
-Realistically, for most businesses, a customer service agent can handle 20-50 calls a day.
+Realistically, for most businesses, an eCommerce customer service agent can handle 20-50 calls a day.
 Some calls will require more work than others.
 Once you look at these factors you’ll know how many agents you need to have on staff to answer customer concerns.

-With companies like Amazon offering convenient 2-day, and now even same-day shipping, shipping policies are more important than ever.
+With companies like Amazon offering convenient 2-day, and now even same-day flat rate shipping, shipping policies are more important than ever.
 Most customers will understand that 2-day shipping is not feasible for every business.
-However, they will expect that you have a clear shipping and delivery policy.
+However, they will expect that you have a clear shipping policy and delivery policy.
 Communicate these policies to them during their shopping experience to avoid losing their business in the future.

-The Do’s and Don’ts of an eCommerce Call Center
+The Dos and Don’ts of an eCommerce Call Center

 Finally, keep in mind some call center activities you’ll want to avoid.
 Make sure your call center agents are aware of these as well.
 We recommend that they be taught during onboarding and training.